Anisodontea capensis

-Anisodontea capensis, known as African mallow, dwarf hibiscus, Cape mallow and false mallow, is a species in the tribe Malveae in the family Malvaceae that is native to South Africa.
+Anisodontea capensis, known as African mallow, dwarf hibiscus, Cape mallow and false mallow, is a species in the tribe Malveae in the family Malvaceae that is native to the Cape Provinces of South Africa.
 It has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.

 Description

 It is an upright, dense subshrub that grows 1m to 1.5m tall and 90cm wide, and is found at altitudes of 670 to 2167 meters.
 It features green, hairy branches 2mm in length that age to brownish grey.
 Leaves are simple and ovate, palmately veined and three-lobed, 1mm in length.
 It has a woody base, so it is not a true herbaceous plant.
 During a cold spell, it may lose some of its leaves.

 From late winter or early spring to the first frost, it would display fuchsia, mauve or pink flowers with red centres that are borne in clusters with 5 petals, 1mm in diameter, resembling a hibiscus.